shahradelahi/node-neval/README.md

 ```

 Why is it important to register it globally?
 The `neval` is sandboxed and much more secure than just using the `eval` function.
 Read more about [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).

+Are you looking for more examples?
+Check out the [unit tests](/tests/eval.test.ts).

 ## 📚 Documentation